peteroupc/peteroupc.github.io/randomfunc.md

 [Peter Occil](mailto:poccil14@gmail.com)

-Begun on June 4, 2017; last updated on June 10, 2017.
+Begun on June 4, 2017; last updated on June 11, 2017.

-Discusses many ways applications can extract random numbers from RNGs and includes pseudocode for most of them.
+Discusses many ways in which applications can extract random numbers from RNGs and includes pseudocode for most of them.

 <a id=Introduction></a>
 ## Introduction